grafana/grafana/docs/sources/auth/planning/index.md

 For information about enabling anonymous access, refer to the [documentation](../../setup-grafana/configure-security/configure-authentication/_index.md#anonymous-authentication)

-### Why do I need to organize the users?
+## Ways to organize users

-1. **Security**: Different teams and customer should only have access to their intended resources.
+1. **Security**: Different groups of users or customers should only have access to their intended resources.
 1. **Simplicity**: Reduce scope of dashboards and resources available.
 1. **Cost attribution**: Track and bill costs to their customers, departments, or divisions.
-1. **Customization**: Each team could have a personalized experience like different dashboards or theme colours.
+1. **Customization**: Each group of users could have a personalized experience like different dashboards or theme colours.

 ### Users in Grafana Teams

-It makes sense to organize users in Teams in order to assign them roles and permissions reflecting the current organization.
+It makes sense to organize users in [Teams] in order to assign them roles and permissions reflecting the current organization.
 For example, instead of assigning five users access to the same dashboard, you can create a team that consists of those users and assign dashboard permissions to the team.
 A user can belong to multiple teams.

 A user can be a Member or an Administrator for a given team.
 Members of a team inherit permissions from the team, but they cannot edit the team itself.
 Team Administrators can add members to a team and update its settings, such as the team name, team member’s team roles, UI preferences, and the default dashboard to be displayed upon login for the team members.